dropdog/docker/README.md

 * Composer
 * PHPMyAdmin

+> IMPORTANT: No Drupal installation and default database exist on this image.
+You should add it on your own!

-When launching, the container will contain a fully-installed, ready to use infrastructure for Drupal 8.x development.
+When launching, the container will contain a fully-installed, ready to use infrastructure for **Drupal 8.x** development.

 ### Passwords